jsonquerylang/jsonquery-website/src/content/reference.md

 ## eq (`==`)

-Test whether two values are strictly equal.
-This will consider a string `"2"` and a number `2` to be _not_ equal for example since their data type differs.
+Test whether two values are deep strict equal.
+This will consider a string `"2"` and a number `2` to be _not_ equal for example, since their data type differs.
+Objects and arrays are compared recursively, so `{"id":1,"name":"Joe"}` and `{"name":"Joe","id":1}` are deep equal for example.

 ```text
 a == b